Kotter’s Eight Step Change Model

 John P. Kotter

-John P. Kotter's works have made his name is synonymous with change.
-Kotter, a Harvard Emeritus Professor, speaker and author has committed a great deal to the study of leadership and change over the years.
-His 8 step model is taught on all the leading business schools and is practically a religion among some of the big consultancies.
+John Kotter’s works have made his name synonymous with leading change.
+Kotter, a Harvard Business School Emeritus Professor, speaker, and author, has committed much to studying leadership and change over the years.
+His 8-step model is taught in all the leading business schools and is practically a religion among some of the big consultancies.

-Kotter is the author of 20 books on the subject of leadership and change.
-Twelve of these have been business bestsellers and two were overall New York Times bestsellers
+Kotter is the author of 20 books on leadership and change.
+Twelve have been business bestsellers, and two were overall New York Times bestsellers.

 Kotter’s Eight Step Change Model

-When researching his model, Kotter studied over 100 companies who were going through some kind of significant change.
-His research identified eight common errors that were made during change programs.
+When researching his change process, Kotter studied over 100 companies that were going through some significant change.
+As a result, his research identified eight common errors that were made during change programs.
 In order, they are:

 - Allowing too much complacency.
-Anyone who has been around projects for a while will be familiar with the phrase 'projects go wrong one day at a time'.
-Kotter found that it was common for organisations to assume problems could be assessed and dealt with at a later date.
+Anyone who has been around projects for a while will be familiar with the phrase ‘projects go wrong one day at a time.’
+However, Kotter found that it was common for organizations to assume problems could be assessed and dealt with at a later date.

 - Failing to build a substantial Coalition.
 It is common for change programs to have their detractors.
 But when these are not managed effectively, they are likely to scupper the initiative.

 - Underestimating the need for a clear vision.
-Lewis Carroll once pithily noted that "If you don't know where you are going, any road will get you there".
-The reality is worse than that.
-Kotter noted that without a clear vision of the desired end result, change initiatives can end up leading nowhere.
+Lewis Carroll once pithily noted, “If you don’t know where you are going, any road will get you there.”
+Unfortunately, the reality is worse than that.
+Kotter noted that without a clear vision of the desired result, change initiatives could end up leading nowhere.

-- Failing to clearly communicate the vision.
-It may be the case that your management team have a clear vision of the end result.
+- Failing to communicate the vision clearly.
+It may be the case that your management team has a clear vision of the end result.
 They may even have a good idea of how to get there.
-But if the vision is not shared by all those involved in realizing it, then it is unlikely to be achieved.
+But if the picture is not shared by all those involved in realizing it, it is unlikely to be achieved.

 - Permitting Roadblocks against the vision.
-If legacy structures or processes remain in place, this can be interpreted as poor commitment to the project.
+For example, if legacy structures or processes remain in place, this can be interpreted as a poor commitment to the project.

 - Not planning and getting short-term wins.
 Change programs can be lengthy and require continuous reinforcement of the belief that the effort will be successful.
-Without 'quick-wins' change efforts risk looking traction and support.
+Without ‘quick-wins’ change efforts, risk looking for traction and support.